folio-org/stripes/doc/quick-start.md

 ## Platform

 Next you'll need a Stripes "platform".
 It consists simply of an NPM [`package.json`](https://docs.npmjs.com/files/package.json) that specifies the version of `@folio/stripes-core` and of any Stripes modules you wish to make available to generate client bundles.
 As a starting point, you might want to check out a [sample platform](https://github.com/folio-org/stripes-sample-platform).

-From the platform directory you can then install everything with:
+From that platform directory you can then install everything with:
 ```
 yarn install
 ```